 Naturally, some people feel that this access of their web browser history and cookies is a violation of personal privacy.
 They feel as though the data collected for targeted advertising is crossing the line.
 These standards are not fully resolved yet, however, various advocacy groups are taking initiative to voice their displeasure.
 The groups are stating how they do not wish to have their behaviour tracked and so far, "opt-out" pages have been created and are maintained.
 Some of these opt-out pages are maintained by the NAI, the eDAA, and the DAAC.

-In December 2010, online tracking agency Quantcast settled their class action lawsuit agreeing to pay $2.4 behavioural targetingmillion for the illegal tracking of customer data.
+In December 2010, online tracking agency Quantcast settled their class action lawsuit agreeing to pay $2.4 million for the illegal tracking of customer data.
 They utilized "zombie cookies" which would regenerate and continue tracking consumer behaviour even after they were deleted or removed.
 These zombie cookies were used on partner sites including MTV, Hulu, and even ESPN.

 Behavioural targeting and tracking have become a topic of hot debate because tracking mechanisms without customer consent are highly frowned upon, yet this tracking is vital to the financial backbone of the internet and ecommerce websites today.